 Evaluation, Promotion and Tenure

-For guidance on the faculty evaluation process for the period covering Spring 2020 and Academic Year 2020-21, please see the COVID-19 Revised Annual Evaluation Guidelines.
+For guidance on the faculty evaluation process, please see the COVID-19 Revised Annual Evaluation Guidelines.

 Stop the Spread